 Choosing the right application security tools is essential for identifying vulnerabilities early and securing software throughout the software development lifecycle (SDLC).
 This guide compares top application security testing (AST) tools, including SAST (static application security testing), DAST (dynamic application security testing), IAST (interactive application security testing), and SCA, to help DevSecOps teams build more secure, resilient, and compliant applications.

-As cybersecurity threats get more complex, tacking security on at the end of development is no longer an effective measure.
+As cybersecurity threats become more complex, adding security at the end of development is no longer an effective measure.
 Advanced frameworks, such as NIST, call for including security testing from the design phase.

 SAST tools let you begin testing your code as soon as you write it.
 You can incorporate them directly into your integrated development environment (IDE).
-These tools analyze every line of code for common weaknesses and vulnerabilities to root out issues early in the process, when they can be mitigated quickly and cheaply.
-You don’t need to compile or run code to perform SAST, and it lets you catch errors before they’re committed to the code base and passed along to the application’s release.
-As SAST tools work directly on the source code, they’re language specific, so you need a solution that works with your programming languages.
+These tools analyze every line of code for common weaknesses and vulnerabilities, helping to root out issues early in the process when they can be mitigated quickly and cost-effectively.
+You don’t need to compile or run code to perform SAST, and it allows you to catch errors before they’re committed to the codebase and passed along to the application’s release.
+As SAST tools work directly on the source code, they’re language-specific, so you need a solution that works with your programming languages.

-Another big advantage of using a SAST tool is that it creates better developers.
-You can customize a SAST solution to enforce coding standards as well as security measures.
+Another significant advantage of using a SAST tool is that it enables developers to create better code.
+You can customize a SAST solution to enforce both coding standards and security measures.
 Build security directly into your codebase with Kiuwan’s SAST solution.
 Start your free trial today.
-It integrates directly into your CI/CD development pipeline for automated real-time scanning that promotes a DevSecOps model.
+It integrates directly into your CI/CD development pipeline for automated, real-time scanning, promoting a DevSecOps model.

-Although it’s important to test your code base during development, you also need to test it at runtime.
-DAST tools simulate an attack on an application in its running state.
-Because the tools have no visibility into the source code, this is a type of black box testing that determines how an application will respond to outside attacks.
+Although it’s essential to test your code base during development, you also need to test it at runtime.
+DAST tools simulate an attack on an application while it is running.
+Because the tools have no visibility into the source code, this type of testing is akin to black box testing, which determines how an application will respond to external attacks.
 This type of testing can catch security vulnerabilities that are only apparent when code is compiled and run.

-The shift toward microservices and serverless functions has fragmented the development process so that it’s more difficult for any one team to have a comprehensive overview of the entire codebase.
-DAST tools allow you to catch any security flaws or vulnerabilities that slipped through an individual branch, or aren’t visible in a static state.
+The shift toward microservices and serverless functions has fragmented the development process, making it more difficult for any one team to have a comprehensive overview of the entire codebase.
+DAST tools enable you to identify any security flaws or vulnerabilities that may have slipped through an individual branch or aren’t visible in a static state.

-Dynamic testing isn’t as language specific as static, but it also isn’t a good standalone testing option.
+Dynamic testing isn’t as language-specific as static testing, but it also lacks the effectiveness of a standalone testing option.
 It needs to be combined with other testing tools to avoid overlooking potential vulnerabilities.

-IAST combines elements of both DAST and SAST, but it also differs from both.
+IAST combines elements of both DAST and SAST, but it also differs from each of them.
 Like SAST, IAST works inside the application, and like DAST, it analyzes the code at runtime.
 However, IAST tools don’t analyze the entire codebase.
 They only analyze the functions that are running during testing.

 IAST tools can be an effective part of reusing test code, avoiding the need to recreate scripts for security testing.
-They also simplify API testing, making them a good option for teams using microservices.
+They also simplify API testing, making them a suitable option for teams that use microservices.

-You’ll also get a greater level of detail and more actionable results from IAST than from DAST because it has access to the inside workings of the code.
+You’ll also get a greater level of detail and more actionable results from IAST than from DAST, as it has access to the inner workings of the code.

 Almost all modern applications contain components of open-source code.
 Open-source elements simplify and speed up the development process, letting you deliver products to market faster.
 However, open-source software also opens your applications up to significant security risks.